-2.3.2.1 Improving Estimation Based on Knowledge of Prior Events
+2.3.2.1.
+Improving Estimation Based on Knowledge of Prior Events

-Information about previous risk events may be helpful when estimating the likelihood and impact of those in the future.
-For example, practitioners should consult industry literature, their current power companies, or internet service providers for descriptions of loss events within a given sector or over a particular time frame.
-To determine the likelihood of a utility outage, the utility provider can be asked to provide details regarding previous disruptions and their duration.

-As an example, consider the example organization in the first row in Table 1: Examples of Risk Appetite and Risk Tolerance.
+- 1322 Information about previous risk events may be helpful when estimating the likelihood and 1323 impact of those in the future.
+For example, practitioners should consult industry literature, 1324 their current power companies, or internet service providers for descriptions of loss events 1325 within a given sector or over a particular time frame.
+To determine the likelihood of a utility 1326 outage, the utility provider can be asked to provide details regarding previous disruptions and 1327 their duration. - As an example, consider the example organization in the first row in Table 1.
 It describes a global retail firm at which a senior leader has expressed the risk tolerance statement that "any outage that exceeds four hours for any customer requires significant corrective action."
 Risk practitioners can review the actual availability of that website for the previous year (using a table similar to Table 9).